-What to Wear to an Interview for High School Students
+What High School Student Should Wear to an Interview

 Most high school job seekers aren't interviewing for professional positions.
 Instead, they're usually looking for part-time jobs in retail, restaurants, babysitting, or even applying for volunteer positions.
 Accordingly, a teen's interview attire doesn't have to be exceedingly formal.
 In fact, a teen would look pretty silly in a full-blown business suit.